quinnkos/irreal-estate/README.md

 * Download the IrrealEstate ZIP file via the 'Code' button near the top of this page.
 * Decompress the ZIP file and open the resulting folder in your IDE.
 * To launch Minecraft Forge, navigate to Gradle -> Tasks -> forgegradle runs -> runClient (in IntelliJ IDEA, the Gradle icon is located in the top right).

-## Future Additions

-Below is a list of ideas in consideration for future versions of IrrealEstate:

-* Market value: a feature that assesses the market value of a home based on its characteristics (similar to Zillow's 'Zestimate' feature) using real-world data.
-I have attempted to implement this feature but failed to find an adequate dataset (the best dataset I came across was still severely limited and I was unable to predict market value with considerable accuracy).
-* Incorporation into Survival Mode via Villager trades, land protection, etc.